eMoflon/emoflon-core/README.md

 This repository holds the core components of the tool eMoflon.

 https://emoflon.github.io/ provides general information about eMoflon.

 https://github.com/eMoflon/emoflon-docu provides documentation and the Wiki of eMoflon.

-Visit ttps://github.com/eMoflon/emoflon-tool/issues to report any issues.
+https://github.com/eMoflon/emoflon-tool/issues allows you to report any issues.

-Licensing information can be found in [LICENSE.md](LICENSE.md).
+Licensing information are available in [LICENSE.md](LICENSE.md).